artem-zyktin/tenvex/README.md

 listing is easier to read, and the `_et` / `_manual` / `_intrin` triple for
 the compound expression where the zero-cost invariant is stated explicitly.
-A `cg_clean` / `cg_spilled` reference pair against an opaque kernel shows what a spill looks like in a listing.
+A `cg_clean` / `cg_spilled` reference pair against an opaque kernel shows what a spill looks like in a listing. `cg_mat.cpp` covers the matrix factories; its `cg_mat_identity` / `cg_mat_scaling_scalar` pair separates constant folding from the runtime lane-insert path, which is how two MSVC-specific costs were found and fixed.

 `scripts/disasm.sh` (Linux/macOS; cross-compiles the aarch64 cells when a
 cross toolchain is installed) and `scripts/disasm.bat` (run from a VS x64